beckyfernez/Shopping-Cart/README.md

 A Completed Repository for the ["Shopping Cart" Project](https://github.com/prof-rossetti/intro-to-python/blob/main/projects/shopping-cart/README.md).

-Some descriptions have been adapted from the tic-tac-toe repository belonging to Professor Rossetti.
+Some descriptions have been adapted from the Tic-Tac-Toe repository, "Command-line Computing" Exercise, and Shopping Cart Project belonging to Professor Rossetti.

 ## Prerequisites